TarcisioOliveira2021/React-Website/react-website-smooth-scroll-yt/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Project is using
-- Stack Components.
+- Styled Components.
+- React Scroll.
-- ReactScroll.
+- React Router.
-- ReactRouter.
+- React icons.

 ## About Styled Components
 To use it correctly with vscode you can install the "vscode-styled-components" extension.